-Eyelid Malposition Beverly Hills
+Eyelid Malposition Surgery

-Dr. Steinsapir is widely respected among his fellow plastic surgeon colleagues, and has patients from all over the world who travel to California to benefit from his oculofacial expertise and advanced surgical skillset.
+Dr. Steinsapir is widely respected among his fellow plastic surgeon colleagues and has patients from all over the world who travel to California to benefit from his oculofacial expertise and advanced surgical skillset.
 Dr. Steinsapir is highly experienced performing surgical corrective measures to address several common types of eyelid malpositions:

 - Developmental Dystrophy: the levator muscle is responsible for opening the eyes by lifting the upper eyelids.
-Patients with the form of congenital eyelid ptosis known as developmental dystrophy are born with a levator muscle that is incompletely developed, and have fat and connective tissue replacing the muscle that should be present, which often leads to the appearance of a droopy eyelid.
+Patients with the form of congenital eyelid ptosis known as developmental dystrophy are born with a levator muscle that is incompletely developed and have fat and connective tissue replacing the muscle that should be present, which often leads to the appearance of a droopy eyelid.
 As the levator muscle does not effectively lift the lid, there may also be insufficient traction to generate a crease in the affected upper eyelid.
 It is not uncommon to see a heavy eyelid and an absent eyelid crease.
 Occasionally the heavy eyelid is associated with other eyelid abnormalities such as the blepharophimosis syndrome.
 This syndrome is hereditary and can be passed down through generations of family members.